Best sewing machines: For everyone from beginner sewers to experienced stitchers

 The Silver 197, named after the huge range of built-in stitches, is the perfect all-rounder for both beginners and accomplished sewers.
 The budget-friendly price tag doesn’t reflect the comprehensive range of features it has to offer, of which there are plenty.

 Speed-saving functions, like the automatic needle threader, start/stop button as a foot pedal alternative and LCD display might not set this machine apart from its competitors.
-However, the memory mode used to store up your favourite stitch settings, and the stitch range that includes alphabetical and numerical options, place this machine above the rest.
+However, the memory mode used to store up your favorite stitch settings, and the stitch range that includes alphabetical and numerical options, place this machine above the rest for me.

-It might not be the quietest machine or have the least vibration, but it makes up for these traits by being the cheapest model that offers the user the most creativity.
+I did find it a little noisy at first, but it makes up for these traits by being the cheapest model and best sewing machine on a budget, which offers the user the most creativity.

 Specifications